XComp/gtfs-processor/README.md

 ## Execution

-`tmux.sh` can be used to start a session with two producers and two consumers being started.
+`tmux.sh` can be used to start a session generating NYC taxi data related events and monitoring the corresponding topics using log consumers.
 The script can be started from within a TMux session:
 ```bash
 ./tmux.sh start
 ```